mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 To Ellen's right is a monitor fed from Louise's camera.
 Ellen can see herself; a thirty-something mom with brunette hair.

 "Louise, mimic my hand," Ellen instructs the crawler.
 She reaches toward the MDM; Louise does the same.
-Ellen reaches for the access door, intending to twist a handle and view the internal diagnostic panel.
-Louise doesn't reach far enough.
+Ellen reaches for the access door, intending to twist a handle and view the internal diagnostic lights.
+But Louise doesn't reach far enough.

 "Louise, move closer to the MDM."

 The video lurches, but Louise remains where it is.
 Ellen can see the crawler twitching, unable to reach the next grab point.
 Ellen can't see why.

-With enough time, she could summon Huey or Dewey to rescue Louise.
-Or she can add this to a maintenance EVA.
-This problem is becoming larger and, for Ellen, more interesting.
-She puts down the routine maintenance clipboard and tries to get a better look at Louise's rear legs.
+This situation is becoming complex and, for Ellen, more interesting.
+She puts down the maintenance clipboard and tries to get a better look at Louise's rear legs.

-> Jim, her partner and father to Charlie, learned not to re-direct her obsessions.
+> Jim learned not to re-direct her obsessions.
 Jim is steady, a suitable partner for someone with an aversion to boredom and attraction to novel challenges.
 They built a child who was happy to live on earth, with Jim, at the parenting collective.
 She loves Charlie.
 She loves Jim.
 She misses them both, but was driven to be on the Rome IV, staring down a stuck crawler, broken box, and inoperable antenna.
 >
 > Jim is a more hands-on parent than Ellen.
 On hikes, Ellen would be far ahead, assuming Jim and Charlie would explore and learn on their own time; Ellen would not force education on Charlie, nor would she force enjoyment on Jim.
 >
 > More than once, when Jim and Charlie caught up to her, there were harsh words about the "family" hike and Ellen's lack of participation.
-Yes, a hike was for physical exercise; but it was also a bonding experience and a chance to share interests and viewpoints.
+Yes, Jim agreed, a hike was for physical exercise; but it was also a bonding experience and a chance to share interests and viewpoints.
 By charging off, Ellen missed that experience.
 That was Jim's view - Ellen disagreed; she saw it as giving them space for unsupervised learning.

-She needs more eyes on the problem.
+She needs more eyes to see what's wrong.

 "Huey," Ellen says.
 "Move to my location."

 "I'll be there in ten minutes," Huey responds.
 This seems like a long time - but it's infinitely quicker than suiting up herself.
 The crawlers are methodical and know the shortest path from their garage to any point on the ship.
 She will just have to wait.

 Accepting the flight to Venus was a ten-month commitment, plus a year of intense preparation and years of exhaustive follow-up.
 Jim chafed at this project, comparing it to her mode of participation in family hikes.

-She didn't see the problem; Charlie goes to an elite school and has a caring father.
+She didn't understand; Charlie goes to an elite school and has a caring father.
 Jim has a faithful partner with a good income.

 > A year before the Rome IV exited earth orbit, Jim had arranged for Charlie to be at his grandmother's for the evening; she assumed this would be a romantic dinner.
 But no...
 >